Azure/Microsoft-Defender-for-Cloud/Workbooks/GuestConfiguration Result/readme.md

 *	Stale Reporting
 *	GC Compliance Details, Reason and Reason Code per Checkup

+**Resource View**
+* View from a Resource perspektive (independent of GC Result in ARG backend)
+* OS/SKU overview by Azure/Arc VMs
+* Overview by GC Policy, including VMs not sent a report (no checking whether policy is assigned)

 **By Computer**
 * Platform, SKU and Offer Overview
 * Compliance by Plattofrm and SKU